 How to Wallpaper a Bathroom

-Because bathrooms are so humid, they present unique problems when it comes to wallpapering.
-In addition to that, there are so may obstacles to work around -- sink, toilet, shower/tub, mirror, etc.
+Because bathrooms are so humid, they present unique problems when it comes to wallpaper.
+In addition to that, there are so many obstacles to work around -- sink, toilet, shower/tub, mirror, etc.

 Choosing the correct type of wallpaper for your bathroom is important.
 The preferred choice is prepasted vinyl (paper- or cloth-backed.)
 Vinyl wallpaper will withstand the moisture and is durable.
 The prepasted feature makes it easier to use.
 Instead of a large worktable to spread paste, the bathtub makes an excellent trough to fill with water and dip the wallpaper which activates the adhesive.

 Another key to successful bathroom wallpapering is proper wall preparation.
 In a very humid bathroom, the wallpaper will tend to bubble and peel off more quickly.
 Proper preparation will help avoid this potential problem.

 After you pick out your wallpaper, take a sample piece home and rub it with a wet sponge.
 This tests for colorfastness.
 Next, tear the wet sample.
 If it tears easily, this particular wallpaper choice will be hard to work with.

 Tools Needed to Paper the Bathroom:

 How to Remove Old Wallpaper In Your Bathroom